nih-cfde/training-and-engagement/docs/General-Tutorials/Javascript-chooser/javascript_chooser.md

     <option value="value_unix" id="id_unix" > UNIX </option></select>
 ```

 [Check the full script we made](./demo_javascript.md)!
-When the script is rendered on a webpage, our script
+When the script is rendered on a webpage, our webpage
 will have the [dropdown boxes for different operating systems](./demo_javascript_rendered.md)!